Skip to main content

 -H "Authorization: Bearer YOUR_ACCESS_TOKEN"

-Full reference: Register ยท List ยท Delete.
+Full reference: Register ยท Register by phone ยท List ยท Delete.

 The merchant's own account